QED1224/Toontown-Resources/Guide.md

 ## How did the V.P. choose which attack to use? <a name="vp-3"></a>

-Excluding the undercarriage which had different logic (see the following question), the V.P. had three attacks: Throw Gears, Gear Shower and Jump with usage odds of 4/6, 1/6 and 1/6 respectively.
+Excluding the undercarriage which had different logic (see two questions below), the V.P. had three attacks: Throw Gears, Gear Shower and Jump with usage odds of 4/6, 1/6 and 1/6 respectively.
 During normal mode, the V.P. would choose at random from these three.

 Following dizziness, the V.P. would always use Gear Shower.